The OroPlatform and the OroCRM come with a rich user interface. You can access every application part by browsing the provided navigation items.

 In the example above, you can also see that you can add menu items to already existing subtrees.
-With the given configuration, the blog menu will appear under the existing System tab of the application menu.
+With the given configuration, the blog menu will appear under the application menu’s existing System tab.

 application_menu entry like this:

-The goal of breadcrumb provider is to provide possibility to show a breadcrumbs based on specific menu defined in navigation.yml.
+The breadcrumb provider’s goal is to show breadcrumbs based on a specific menu defined in navigation.yml.
 You can get the breadcrumbs through any existing menu alias.
-Menu can be created and used for breadcrumbs structure only.
+The menu can be created and used for the breadcrumbs’ structure only.

-To use breadcrumb provider, create layout update with the predefined breadcrumbs block type and the menu_name option:
+To use the breadcrumb provider, create a layout update with a predefined breadcrumbs block type and the menu_name option:

-You can avoid usage of breadcrumb provider.
-For that, you should create layout update with the predefined breadcrumbs block type and the breadcrumbs option:
+You can avoid using the breadcrumb provider.
+For that, create a layout update with the predefined breadcrumbs block type and the breadcrumbs option:

 After the breadcrumbs block type rendering, you should see menu labels separated by slashes.
-All breadcrumb items can be clickable, except the last one which represents the current page.
+All breadcrumb items can be clickable except the last one representing the current page.

-OroNavigationBundle helps manage page titles for all routes and supports titles translation.
-Rout titles can be defined in the navigation.yml file:
+OroNavigationBundle helps manage page titles for all routes and supports title translation.
+Root titles can be defined in the navigation.yml file:

 titles: route_name_1: "%parameter% - Title" route_name_2: "Edit %parameter% record" route_name_3: "Static title"

-Title can be defined with annotation together with route annotation:
+The title can be defined with an annotation together with route annotation:

 @TitleTemplate("Route title with %parameter%")